 Don’t worry.
 There are different measures to beat all these pests!
 To know more about each pest and safety measures to follow, have a look below:

 These bloodsucking species hide in the narrow openings of the coop.
 They crawl out in the dark and may stick to the skin of your chickens.
 Of course, it’s almost impossible to see these small pests on the chickens.
-But here’s how to find out if your chickens are the victims of ticks: they’ll resist going inside their coop especially at night.
+Still, here’s how to find out if your chickens are the victims of ticks: they’ll resist going inside their coop especially at night.

 Caulk all openings of the coop so that ticks cannot breed or hide there.
 If ticks are there already, scrape out the crevices with a knife.
 Wash the entire coop with a hose.
 After the coop has been dried up, you can caulk all cracks.